 As well as delivering core infrastructure to the VCS in Kingston upon Thames, KVA is proud to have the following projects.

-Kingston Eco-op is a project based in Kingston upon Thames, offering supported learning and social activities for vulnerable adults (18+) with learning disabilities and / or mental health issues, and those at risk of social exclusion, living in Kingston and surrounding Boroughs.
+Kingston Eco-op is a project based in Kingston upon Thames.
+It offers supported learning and social activities for vulnerable adults (18+) with learning disabilities and / or mental health issues, and those at risk of social exclusion, living in Kingston and surrounding Boroughs.

 We help our clients, where appropriate, to develop transferable work skills.